Principal dancer

 A principal dancer (often shortened to principal) is a dancer at the highest rank within a professional dance company, particularly a ballet company.

-A principal may be male or female.
-The position is similar to that of soloist; however, principals regularly perform not only solos, but also pas de deux.
+A principal may be any gender.
+The position is similar to that of soloist; however, principals regularly perform not only solos, but also pas de deux as well as headlining performances they participate in.
 Principal dancers can be hired into a dance company or can also be a company dancer that is a corps de ballet dancer that gets promoted from within the company.
 That process can take multiple performance seasons or even years to achieve based on skill level and company interest.
 It is a coveted position in the company and the most prominent position a dancer can receive.
 The term is used mostly in ballet but can be used in other forms as well, such as modern dance.
 They are usually the star of the ballet.
 The term senior principal dancer is sometimes used as well.

 Synonyms and origin

-The Italian derived term prima ballerina (female dancers) (primo ballerino for male dancers) or the French derived term premier danseur (male dancers) have been used to denote similar levels of prominence in non Anglo-Saxon companies.
-In the Paris Opera Ballet, principal dancers receive the title of Danseur Étoile.
+The Italian derived term prima ballerina (female dancers) (primo ballerino for male dancers) or the French derived term premier danseur (male dancers) have been used to denote similar levels of prominence to the Principal Dancer.
+In the Paris Opera Ballet, principal dancers receive the title of danseur étoile.

+France

+The title of premier danseur is awarded to the dancer who reaches the second-highest rung in the Paris Opéra ballet hierarchy, after having been a sujet.

+As early as 1803–1804, the title was used by Jean-Georges Noverre as a synonym for "premier sujet", the highest echelon of the ballet company, before being replaced by "étoile" at the end of the 19th century.